 This is a follow up story for Turn Touch.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, I’m Samuel Clay and I designed and built Turn Touch.
 Turn Touch is a wooden smart home remote.
 Basically Alexa without the voice.
 These remotes look stylish and are unique in the world of connected home automation.

 These remotes have four buttons because that’s enough to control dozens of devices, lights, switches, and playlists.
 A Turn Touch pedestal allows you to mount the remote on a wall or a table, with a magnetic grasp that seamlessly holds your remote in place.

 Tell us about what you’ve been up to!
 Has the business been growing?

 I’ve been running Turn Touch for four years now and after the initial Kickstarter, I managed to build 2,000 devices and have sold roughly 75% of them.
 Eventually, I plan to design a plastic version for half the price (wood is $39, and plastic will be $19), but there are so many priorities in my life, and aggregating home automation feels like a solved problem.